soloice/Chinese-Character-Recognition/README.md

 Moreover, Training only 8000 steps (~5 hour on my workstation with 8 CPU cores and 32 GB RAM) achieves a top 1 accuracy of 69.3% and a top 3 accuracy of 83.9%.
 If you have a GPU card, it should be much more faster.

-The repo owner kindly shared the [preprocessed dataset](https://pan.baidu.com/s/1o84jIrg#list/path=%2F)
+The repo owner above also kindly shared the [preprocessed dataset](https://pan.baidu.com/s/1o84jIrg#list/path=%2F)

 For training, run:
 ---------------